TokenScript/SmartLayerProxy/README.md

 ### How do I connect an IoT device to a TokenScript?
 The IoT device requires an ethereum private key.
 This can be issued by an external source (eg Web3j, ethers.js or even MetaMask) or internally by Web3E.
 Once issued we know the ethereum address corresponding to that private key.
 This address is the effective address of the device itself on the smart layer network (think of it like the device's URL).

+### Draft Implementation

+This repo holds the draft implementation for SmartLayer comms.
+Ultimately this server will be replaced with a distributed service where participants are rewarded for latency and availability.
+However this service will probably continue to run to support legacy builds.

 The device will initiate contact with the proxy server using a login packet.
 The server will issue a 16 byte SecureRandom challenge.
 The device signs that challenge and replies with the signature.
 The server now assigns the EC recovered address to the device address.

 Devices are communicated with via TokenScript by specifying the device address in the addressing call.
 Consider a simple IoT controlled door that can be unlocked using an NFT - this consists of two processes: